panagiotagrosdouli/DynNav/README.md

 **LLM-planner determinism.** The LLM mission planner (C19) ships with a deterministic rule-based fallback.
 This is deliberate: an actual LLM call would make the dashboard non-reproducible and would require network credentials at build time.
 The downstream contract — a typed list of (action, location) tuples — is identical to what an LLM call emits, so the parser can be swapped out without changing any consumer.

 **Two `requirements.txt` files in spirit.** The repository's `requirements.txt` is currently the dashboard runtime.
-The fuller research stack (PyTorch, transformers, diffusers, open3d) is not pinned in a single file.
+The fuller research stack (PyTorch, transformers, diffusers, Open3D) is not pinned in a single file.
 This is an outstanding issue; section 10 documents the actual dependency layers.

-**ament_python `test/` versus pytest `tests/`.** ROS 2 ament_python expects a `test/` folder; pytest conventions expect `tests/`.
-The repository keeps both because they serve different runners.
-The duplication is documented in this README to avoid confusion.

 ---

 ## 19. Deployment and Debugging Notes

-**Cold-start latency on the dashboard.** Page 6 imports all twenty-six modules on first render.
+**Cold-start latency on the dashboard.** The Contribution Simulations page imports many modules on first render.
 On a cold Streamlit Community Cloud container this is roughly four to six seconds.
 Subsequent renders are instantaneous.
 If cold-start becomes a problem, the dispatcher can be rewritten to import lazily on dropdown selection.

-**Headless smoke test.** The repository's CI pipeline runs `streamlit.testing.v1.AppTest` over every contribution code and verifies the page renders without exception.
+**Headless smoke test.** The CI pipeline runs `streamlit.testing.v1.AppTest` over every contribution renderer and verifies the page renders without exception.
 This catches the colour-key class of bugs and the random-seed-API-drift class of bugs before deployment.

 **TurtleBot3 hardware testing.** Real-robot runs (TurtleBot3 Burger) used a quiet office environment, a Hokuyo URG-04LX scanner and an off-board ROS 2 controller.
 Logs from these sessions are archived under `logs_real_world/`.